- Like it or not, student loans can have a huge impact on a marriage

 Married Couples: Do We File Taxes Jointly or Separately?

 Tax planning with student loans is a delicate balancing act.
-On one hand, there are many tax advantages to filing taxes jointly.
+On the one hand, there are many tax advantages to filing taxes jointly.
 A quick look at the tax bracket table shows that most couples could save a bundle in taxes by electing to file jointly, rather than separately.

 The problem is that by filing jointly, spousal income is used when calculating monthly payments on an income-driven repayment plan.
 This is a huge issue for federal borrowers.